 Research interests are in the fields of Environmental Science and Biogeography that include landscape studies on upland heather moorland and industrially derelict land.
 These studies, tracking landscape change originating from the impacts of human activity. have been undertaken independently and in collaboration with colleagues at Newport, in France and in Canada.
 Currently developments extend these studies to the WW1 Verdun and Somme battlefields in France.

-L&T small grant aid to dvelop ESDDGC research in wales and Northern France
+L&T small grant aid to dvelop ESDDGC research in South Wales and Northern France

 Centre or Group